liamstevens/crypto-ml/readme.md

-#This is a placeholder for now.
+# Crypto-ML
-#This project will use scikit-learn and exchange APIs to trade coins.
+This project is intended to create a functional, profitable trading bot that makes use of scikit-learn and the following exchange APIs:
+- Kucoin
+- Kraken